STREETLY,

 and winter.
 I don't really see them in winter, when

-huddled up all together, every window closed,
+up all together, every window closed, everyone

-tomorrow, early in the morning.
-Day after day after
+early in the morning.
+Day after day after day.
+Month

-day.
-Month after month.
+after month.
 Year after year.

 Please see INDEX page for